-Commencing September 2015, St Augustine’s Priory will be teaching the new AQA English Language and English Literature specifications.
+St Augustine’s Priory will be teaching the OCR English Language and English Literature specifications.
 These are engaging courses which strike a model balance between academic rigour and creativity.
 Both are full two year courses with exam-based assessments.

 These two courses complement each other well, providing students with a broad range of transferable skills and a strong foundation on which to build in Key Stage 5.

 Lower VI to Upper VI (Key Stage 5)